mvysny/vaadin-on-kotlin/README.md

 ## Status

 There is [Aedict Online](https://aedict-online.eu) running on top of VoK, so there are no obvious bugs in VoK.
 Yet, more projects are needed to battle-prove VoK's API.

+Todo:

+* Improve documentation!
+  * Introduce a nice web page with getting started.
+Probably hosted on github pages.
+Nobody is interested in techno-babble.
+Rip off Ruby-on-Rails site.
+  * Introduce a Maven or Gradle archetype!
+For a simple Vaadin+JPA app.
+    * Make the sample app use some really nice theme; Material theme?
+Rip off the Ruby-on-Rails tutorial.
+    * Make the sample app not depend on any IDE; yet include tutorial for Intellij
+  * Explain the motivation properly.
+Something along these lines:
+    * A Java newbie tries out Vaadin and loves it.
+Then he tries to save stuff into the database, only to discover that in the Java world one needs to use Spring or JavaEE, needs to learn how to write @Transactional services, dependency injection, then configure CDI or SpringServlet or whatnot.
+      That is a lot of stuff which is a) simply too overwhelming and b) totally unnecessary to do a stupid database insert.
+So the feeling is generally "screw that I'm moving to Ruby on Rails/Django/Grails".
+      And I believe that a documentation, no matter how greatly it is written, can not hide the complexity of JavaEE and Spring.
+Java world is basically repulsing new developers.
+    * It is amazing how many (all) web frameworks miss a simple database support: Ktor, Kara, Sparkjava, nobody offers a braindead-simple solution for simple PWAs which want to store shit into the database.
+      Developers want http://loopback.io but for Java.
+But LoopBack is just a bloody web framework with a database support, REST and Oauth, nothing more!
+    * Vaadin-on-Kotlin changes that.
+It allows you to write simple SQL-based apps which run on Kotlin; it is modular so you can ditch the SQL module and include a NoSQL module instead, etc etc.
+  * Coordinate with the Vaadin guys to write tutorials on writing Vaadin JavaScript component in kotlin2js
+* Port to Karibu-DSL
+* NoSQL support?

 Done: